google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 another sheet) with the same row and column labels.
 The value of each cell in this table will be the number of deaths for that cause and year divided by the population for that year.

-Video of constructing a table of death %.

 .. image:: figures/death_percentage.png